 So far we have presented results that compare export-entrants at t with non-entrants at t with similar pre-export entry firm attributes up to t-1.
 As we pointed out before, this approach is primarily designed to test the hypothesis of learning-by-exporting.
 By definition, such a strategy preclude any impact of exporting on productivity taking place before firms enter international markets; any productivity differences prior to export entry between future exporters and firms not entering the export market are balanced in the matching.
 Export may only affect productivity at the time of export entry or after it has taken place.
 To test the hypothesis of learning-to-export, we have to allow for export-entrants and non-entrants to experience divergent development in terms of labor productivity and other firm attributes even before the time of potential export entry.

 In this section, we present estimates based on export-entrants and non-entrants at t that have similar labor productivity and other firm attributes at t-3 but for which the trajectories of these attributes may differ thereafter.
+In addition, we report results from a similar analysis but where the focus is on capital accumulation instead of productivity.
+This will provide some insights on whether the development of investments possible can help explain the pre-entry path of productivity.

 Table 8 reveals that there is a significant productivity differential already at t-1 between export-entrants and non-entrants at t with similar productivity and other firm attributes at t-3.
 Moreover, the productivity gap continues to grow to 8.8 percent (CS) or 5.7 percent (DID) at t+1, and thereafter, the gap is basically constant.
 When we focus on the results for different firm sizes, we again find that the rising productivity differential is driven by the smallest firms, those with less than 10 employees.
-Looking at the balancing indicators, we also find that the matching has been quite successful in
+Looking at the balancing indicators, we also find that the matching has been quite successful in terms of balancing differences in the covariates between export-entrants and non-entrants.